 Every dog owner needs to consider several factors when determining ideal caloric intake, including breed, weight, activity level, and the dog’s body condition.

-The first step would be to know your dog’s weight, which is especially important for small breed dogs.
+The first step would be to know your dog’s weight, which is especially important for small-breed dogs.

 #10 Pay attention to how much you’re feeding your canine friend

 Sometimes it is not a good idea to rely on generalized feeding recommendations because every dog is different.
-It’s possible that feeding two same dogs the same amount of food would cause one to gain extra weight.
-Every dog is an individual and has unique metabolic needs.
-Check the feeding guidelines for different dog breads.
+It’s possible that feeding two similar dogs the same amount of food would cause one to gain extra weight and not the other.

-If using a measured portion try reducing the amount by five to ten percent to recommended amount.
-Other, more precise ways will help you know how much you need to feed.
-You just need to put in age, lifestyle, and your dog’s body condition score (BCS) in the feeding calculator and it will determine exactly how much of a specific food type you should feed your pup.
-On a scale from 1 to 9, dogs rated 5/9 would be the ones with ideal body weight, while very obese dogs are those with a 9/9 body condition score.
+A more precise way to help you know how much you need to feed is to enter your dog’s age, lifestyle, and body condition score (BCS) into a reliable feeding calculator to determine exactly how much of a specific food type you should feed your pup.
+Be aware, though, that these are only meant as a guide.
+A dog’s BCS is measured on a scale from 1 to 9, and dogs rated 5/9 have an ideal body weight, while very obese dogs have a BCS of 9/9.

 #11 Reward your dog with fun